xolvio/chimp/README.md

-# Cuke Monkey
+# Chimp by Xolv.io

 [![Circle CI](https://circleci.com/gh/xolvio/chimp.svg?style=svg)](https://circleci.com/gh/xolvio/chimp)

-Cuke Monkey is a BDD acceptance testing package that combines CucumberJS, PhantomJS, WebdriverIO and Chai.
-It works as a standalone npm package for use in any project, and also as as Velocity-compatible Meteor package.
+Chimp is a BDD acceptance testing package that combines CucumberJS, PhantomJS, WebdriverIO and Chai.
+It works as a standalone npm package for use in any project.

+If you are using Meteor, you should see

-Cuke Monkey can be used locally or configured to use [Simian](http://simian.io) and [SauceLabs](https://saucelabs.com).
+Chimp can be used locally or configured to use [Simian](http://simian.io) and [SauceLabs](https://saucelabs.com).
 See below for more details.

 ## Features

 - Write your feature specs and step definitions with [CucumberJS](https://github.com/cucumber/cucumber-js)
-- Use the powerful [WebdriverIO](http://webdriver.io/) fluent chain-able API for composable test executions
+- Use the powerful [WebdriverIO](http://webdriver.io/) fluent chain-able API
 - Write your assertions beautifully in a human readable format using the power of [Chai](http://chaijs.com/)
 - Leverage the power of PhantomJS, Selenium, SauceLabs for seamless integration between optimized local development and full continuous integration support.
 - Use promises everywhere
+- DDP support for Meteor projects
 - Coming Soon: Send test results to Simian from your CI environment to enable a company-wide BDD practise

 ## Quick Start